harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   For more information, go to [Schedule pipeline using triggers](/docs/platform/triggers/schedule-pipelines-using-cron-triggers/).

-- Support for the **Enforce Git experience for pipelines and templates** Git experience.
+- Added support for the **Enforce Git experience for pipelines and templates** Git experience.
 (CDS-67885)

   A new Git experience is introduced, **Enforce git experience for pipelines and templates**.
-Enabling this setting will let you create only remote pipelines and templates.
-If this setting is enabled, then the `InputSet` will be out of scope as it is controlled by the pipelines.
+Enabling this setting lets you create only remote pipelines and templates.
+If this setting is enabled, then the `InputSet` is out of scope as it is controlled by the pipelines.

 #### Harness Delegate